-I’m a huge advocate for promoting email on social channels and vice versa, so this email really caught my eye.
+I’m a huge advocate for promoting email on social channels via adding the link in bio and vice versa, so this email really caught my eye.
 I wanted to see how a larger company did it, perhaps learn a couple of things.
 I was eager to open this email,but my excitement quickly faded when I didn’t see a call to action above the fold; in fact, I had to scroll through SIX paragraphs just to find the call to action and a payoff!

 It got me thinking that if a company as large as Kiss My Face can make these mistakes, so can other businesses.
 So here’s my analysis of this email and improvements that can easily be made.

 I loved this.
 I knew exactly what to expect when I opened the email.